PierreMishra/weather-data-project/README.md

 python3 src/run.py
 python src/run.py

+### Running Flask API

 To run the api:
 On Mac/Linux:
 python3 src/api.py

-On Windows (either one depending on your version of python): python3 src/api.py python src/api.py
+On Windows (either one depending on your python configuration): python3 src/api.py python src/api.py

+Once you see the server running in terminal, go to the following endpoint to see the Swagger/OpenAPI style documentation 127.0.0.1:5000/swagger

+To get JSON response use the following endpoints 127.0.0.1:5000/weather
+127.0.0.1:5000/weather/stats